top of page

 Treasure Island

-Forget what you think you know about traditional pirating—we’ve commissioned a brand-new musical adaptation of Robert Louis Stevenson’s classic, Treasure Island.
+Ahoy, Eastbourne!
+This winter, a brand-new musical adaptation of Robert Louis Stevenson’s classic, Treasure Island is sailing into town.
 It’s a foot-stomping, harmony-filled spectacular that blends the salt-spray grit of authentic sea shanties with the soaring melodies and wit of light opera.

-This family-friendly voyage stays true to the heart of the original book while bringing a fresh, modern energy to the stage.
+Strictly not a pantomime, this family-friendly voyage stays true to the heart of the original book while bringing a fresh, modern energy to the stage.

 Event Dates / Locations